 A solar lease is the easiest way to go solar.
 You don’t have to pay anything up front, you don’t have to take on any debt, and someone else is financially responsible for the system.
 Sounds pretty great, right?

-When did you choose ComEd as your electricity provider?
+When did you choose your utility as your electricity provider?
 The short version is, you didn’t.
-ComEd effectively has a monopoly on the northern Illinois electricity market.
+Electric utilities have historically enjoyed an effective monopoly on electricity retail…until now.

-With a solar lease, you can produce electricity (measured in kilowatt-hours, or kWh) on your own roof at a fraction of the cost of what you would otherwise pay ComEd.
-Every kWh you don’t have to buy from ComEd is money saved.
+With a solar lease, you can produce electricity (measured in kilowatt-hours, or kWh) on your own roof at a fraction of the cost of what you would otherwise pay your utility.
+Every kWh you don’t have to buy from your utility is money saved.

-Here’s an example of a Certasun solar lease customer in Bolingbrook.
-By saving money per kWh relative to ComEd, this customer is expected to save quite a bit of money over the long-term.
-However, those savings do depend on how quickly ComEd rates increase.
+Here’s an example of a Certasun solar lease customer in Bolingbrook, IL.
+By saving money per kWh relative to the customer’s utility, ComEd, this customer is expected to save quite a bit of money over the long-term.
+However, those savings do depend on how quickly utility rates increase.
 Check out the graphs below.

 The worst version, of course, is doing nothing: That’s the gray bar on the left.
 In that scenario, assuming 4% annual ComEd rate increases, this customer would pay ComEd $50,653 over the next 20 years.
 Yikes!